Bottle Cap Sofa Table

 Throughout college and even after, we decided to hold on to bottle caps as we acquired them.
 Over the years we’ve accumulated a pretty decent stash, and it was a good thing we had.
 One of our best friends bought a house recently and had been getting settled in.
 He turned one of his rooms into a game room with quite the console setup, and we’ve spent several evenings there hanging out and playing old school games (don’t tell anyone that Joelle beat me at Tecmo Super Bowl that day).

-With all the games and furniture in the room, there wasn’t room left for coffee tables or end tables, but we thought making him a sofa table would fit his space perfectly while still adding a place in for drinks and such.
+With all the games and furniture in the room, there wasn’t room left for coffee tables or end tables, but we thought making him a bottle cap table for behind the sofa would fit his space perfectly while still adding a place in for drinks and such.
 We grabbed dimensions for the space, and the planning began.

 Having gone to college with our friend, we spent many evenings studying together (which usually turned into hours of random YouTube videos instead of getting any work done) while we “accumulated some bottle caps,” so it seemed the perfect idea to work those into his table.